doublesecretagency/craft-googlemaps/docs/address-field/twig.md

 ## Breaking it down

-Every Address field returns an **Address Model**.
+Each Address field returns an [Address Model](/models/address-model/), which is extremely powerful and flexible.
 The example above is relying on several distinct features of the Address Model...

  - We used `multiline` to display a complete address, formatted across multiple lines.
  - We used `linkToMap` and `linkToDirections` to display direct links to Google Maps.